krishnadheerajp/ETG-ML-AI-Skill-India-Internship/Summer Olympics Analysis/README.md

 This folder has a summer.csv file having the details of the Summer Olympics of various sports, athletes, medals, etc.

-Given data from the summer.csv file has been analysed and some questions regarding them  were answered succesfully and displayed in table form as well as a bar plot for better understanding.
-The following questions have been answered in the Summer_Olympics_Data_Analysis_Assignment.ipynb file:
+Given data from the summer.csv file has been analysed and the following questions have been answered in the Summer_Olympics_Data_Analysis_Assignment.ipynb file:

 1. In how many cities Summer Olympics is held so far?
 2. Which sport is having most number of Gold Medals so far?
 (Top 5)